-SCOUT'S NAME TROOP SIT Ε above the following questions.
-T iefly describe under the proper qu • 1 years or older.
+SCOUT'S NAME TROOP S ITE above the following questions efly describe under the proper s.
+This must be done by someone 2 question.
+21 years or older.
 If 1.
 Any visit to a doctor or c linic since the last exam?
 YES NO 2.
-Any recent illness, injury r, rash, or allergic reaction?
-3. Any ongoing treatment of r medication not handed into the nurse?
-4. Any medication taken 30 days prior to camp, that you are not on now?
+Any recent illness, injury , rash, or allergic reaction?
+3. Any ongoing treatment o r medication not handed into t he nurse?
+4. Any medication taken 30 days prior to camp, that you a are not on now?
 5. Do you feel fine and do t hey look fine at present?
 Adult Signature Date Print Name